 Gwen is co-founder and national coordinator of the National Black Book Festival.
 This annual event, held in Houston, Texas, attracts over 100 African-American authors from across the U.S. and is one of the largest indoor gatherings of Black authors in the world.
 The event will celebrate its 16th anniversary in 2023.
 She is also creator, producer and co-host of the popular weekly live-streamed show/podcast, Black Authors Matter TV.

 Prior to establishing Cushcity, she and Willie published a national public affairs magazine, Headway, and she served as the publication’s editor.
 She was a monthly columnist for USA Today from 1996 to 1999, and her commentaries have also been published in the above-referenced daily newspapers, as well as the Detroit Free Press, Dallas Morning News and the Amarillo Globe-Times.
 She has also been published in Editor & Publisher, Investor's Business Daily and Emerge magazine (which published in the 1990s).

 Gwen is a native of Newport News, Va.
-She resides in Houston with Willie and their daughter, Sylvia.
+She resides in Houston with Willie and their adult daughter, Sylvia.
 She is a graduate of Georgetown University with a B.S. degree in marketing.